Scholarships Make Dreams a Reality

 What to Expect: In addition to being notified of the scholarship’s recipient(s) on an annual basis, donors who establish named scholarships receive ongoing communications about the impact of the scholarships, such as impact reports and videos.
 At CSU, it is our honor and privilege to update donors about the incredible difference scholarships make in the lives of our students.
 Please see the frequently asked questions below for additional information.

-Rick Miranda, Chief Academic Officer of the CSU System, Interim Executive Vice President of CSU, and Professor of Mathematics
+– Rick Miranda, Chief Academic Officer of the CSU System, Senior Vice President of CSU, and Professor of Mathematics

 Frequently Asked Questions